Home

 Acceptance

-A very powerful technique for getting rid of anxiety is to accept what is, or, at least, accept how you feel about it.
 I have found anxiety in trying to deny my own anxiety about something - the circle created there can be endless; why not rather accept the anxiety in the first place?

 This doesn't mean to comply to everything when you don't like it; it means that you choose to see that what is, just is, and then you go out and create the circumstances that you'd rather have.

 There is no point in complaining about what is, or wasting energy fighting against it.
 You are much better off saying "All right" to it, and then turning around and make things happen as you want them.
+This is a quick way of getting rid of anxiety.

-"All is well in my world"
+"All is well in my world."

 Louise Hay